 AFA Leader and Academic Scholarships: AFA provides 25-30 AFA Leader and Academic Scholarships annually to graduating high school seniors or current college students , enrolling/enrolled in a agriculture-related, four-year degree program in the United States.
 These scholarships are supported by AFA Organizational Partners.

-Water Street Solutions provides five AFA Leader and Academic Scholarships to students from the following states: Illinois, Iowa, Indiana, Kentucky, Minnesota, Nebraska and Ohio.
+Water Street Solutions provides three AFA Leader and Academic Scholarships to students from the following states: Illinois, Iowa, Indiana, Kentucky, Minnesota, Nebraska and Ohio.
 Students eligible to receive the Water Street Solutions scholarships include graduating high school seniors that meet the criteria above and current college students who plan to complete agriculture-related, four-year degree programs.

 - DFA Cares Foundation provides two AFA Leader and Academic Scholarships to students from throughout the country who express an interest in a career in the dairy industry.
 High school seniors, as well as current undergraduate college students, are eligible to apply.